opencog/atomese-simd/README.md

   to work with external devices.

-This project uses the [Sensory](https://github.com/opencog/sensory) system to provide the underlysing framework.
+This project uses the [Sensory](https://github.com/opencog/sensory) system to provide the underlying framework.

 Status
 ------